I want to share a story with you about a time when I received an email from a very panicked client saying she is overwhelmed.

 Adam Rodney: Jock / Anti-Hero / Suburban Dad

-She said even though she listened to the podcast interview with me, watched a ton of videos by her coach, read all my blogs and looked through all my wardrobe samples, she has never felt so much stress and pressure around a photo shoot.
-She said she hadn’t gotten the support she had hoped for from her reps (in terms of suggestions) and that she was having issues with some of the clothing not fitting her and therefore she wasn’t feeling confident and prepared for her session.
+She said she hadn’t gotten the support she had hoped for from her reps (in terms of suggestions), and that she was having issues with some of the clothing not fitting her… therefore, she wasn’t feeling confident and prepared for her session.

 Megan Bell: Suburban Mom / Heroine